 Residence halls will operate at close to normal capacity for fall term; Gordon has taken steps to de-densify campus residency by reducing over-capacity rooms to function only at rated capacity.
 It is our expectation that the majority of students will be on campus this fall.
 Accommodations will be made for students who cannot return to campus (for health, visa or other reasons); however, because financial aid packages are tied to on-campus room and board, they may be adjusted for students who do not plan to return to campus.
 Residents will receive instruction on health and safety protocols through the Health Center and Residence Life staff prior to move-in.
 Mask wearing and social distancing will be required in hall common areas, lobbies and lounges.
 Visitation hours will be modified/reduced to limit resident travel between halls.
 Floor and building events will be modified to promote healthy practices while maintaining a sense of floor and building community.

 On a residential campus, many institutions are designating sections of residence halls as an individual student’s “household.”
 Students will be placed in these “households” and this will be a key component of our planning for living on campus.
 In apartment buildings on campus (Tavilla and Bromley), the individuals living together in a particular apartment will constitute that student’s “household.”
 In other residence halls, households will be defined by sections of the floors (for example, Chase 1 East or Chase 1 West).
-Among household members, students will not need to wear a mask or practice as strict social distancing, though we ask students to remain vigilant and practice caution at all times.
+Among household members, while on their floor only, students will not need to wear a mask or practice as strict social distancing, though we ask students to remain vigilant and practice caution at all times.
+Students may also dine with members of their households in a non-socially distanced way, but only when seated in one of the Colleges dining halls.
+In all other settings, even when students are only with members of their household, they will need to remain socially distant.
 There will be more protocol training around this from Residence Life in the weeks ahead.

 All students will be required to take a COVID-19 diagnostic test—and show a negative result—prior to their return to campus and participate in another round of on-campus testing after classes resume.
 See “COVID-19 Testing Protocols” for up-to-date information in light of Governor Baker’s new travel order issued on July 24.
 New students will have signed up in advance for a move-in block on a specific date, during which time they will move into their residence halls, spend time saying farewell to family and participate in a mini service of affirmation and assurance.
 Guests will then be asked to depart, and student Orientation activities will commence.
 Online programming may be available for guests, as will local area recommendations for activities and discounts.